Edge connectivity: Related concepts

 Minimum vertex degree gives a trivial upper bound on edge-connectivity.
 That is, if a graph $G = (V, E)$ is k-edge-connected then it is necessary that k ≤ δ(G), where δ(G) is the minimum degree of any vertex v ∈ V. Deleting all edges incident to a vertex v would disconnect v from the graph.

 Edge connectivity is the dual concept to girth, the length of the shortest cycle in a graph, in the sense that the girth of a planar graph is the edge connectivity of its dual graph, and vice versa.
 These concepts are unified in matroid theory by the girth of a matroid, the size of the smallest dependent set in the matroid.
 For a graphic matroid, the matroid girth equals the girth of the underlying graph, while for a co-graphic matroid it equals the edge connectivity.

 The 2-edge-connected graphs can also be characterized by the absence of bridges, by the existence of an ear decomposition, or by Robbins' theorem according to which these are exactly the graphs that have a strong orientation.

+By a corollary of the Nash-Williams theorem, the edge-connectivity of a graph provides bounds on how many edge-disjoint spanning trees can be found within the graph.